 That night, the group celebrates by eating at a cafe owned by Deke's father.
 Hondo congratulates them, but also admits that he is not too happy that T. J. wouldn't have survived if they had been in a real operation.
 After a few hours of eating and drinking, most of the group heads home.
 Sanchez follows Street to his favorite bar and witnesses a confrontation between Street and his ex-partner, Gamble.
 Sanchez then invites Street to her daughter's birthday party taking place the next day.

-At the sheriff's department, a deputy finds some details pertaining to Alex's true identity.
+At the sheriff's department, a deputy finds some details pertaining to Alex Montel's true identity.
 Velasquez is notified and asks Hondo's unit to intercept and escort the prison bus carrying Alex.
 But Alex's gang has also learned about the transfer.
 Two of Alex's men disguise themselves as police officers and use a stolen police car to pull the bus over.
 They then climb onto the bus and shoot the deputies, before unshackling Alex.
 As they're about to drive off, Hondo's team arrives and engages them in a shootout.
 The shootout is quick, but at the end, both fake cops are killed and Alex is captured.

 Hondo's unit is preparing to evacuate Montel via helicopter when the chopper is shot down by an unseen sniper.
 They take Montel back inside and form a new plan- to lead the fugitive away via a motor parade.
-Several of Montel's men attack the vehicles, hoping to free Montel, in the process killing a motorcycle cop and injuring two other cops.
+Several of Montel's men attack the vehicles, hoping to free Montel, in the process killing a motorcycle cop and injuring two other officers.
 But the vehicles turn out to be a decoy, and Alex is being led down a private access area into some unmarked SUV's.